Muhammad Sherin

 Muhanmmad Sherin used to stay in a cave near the town Marghuzar known as the cave of Akhund of Swat (A cave where Saidu Baba used to stay and pray), for nearly 17 years.
-He is now settled in a mosque near Marghuzar where a large numbers of his disciples visit him and receive spiritual education.
+He settled in a mosque near Marghuzar where a large numbers of his disciples visited him and received spiritual education.

 Muhammad Sherin performed Hajj (Pilgrimage) four times and few Umrahs.
 Before sitting in a Chillah he used to work as labour in the construction roads in Swat.
 He visited India with his brothers to earn their livelihood.
 He also visited Afghanistan in 1997 where he called on religious scholars.
 He also visited the tomb of Tamim Ansari and Jubair.